vExcess/newwrite/README.md

 runing -> runingly (idk what it means, but it's a valid word)
 learned -> learnedly (idk what it means, but it's a valid word)

+## Changing nouns into adjectives
+To change a noun into an adjective ad "al" environment -> evironmental (relating to an environment) experiment -> experimental (relating to an experiment)

 ## Differing levels of adjectives
 Use "yuh" and "est" to denote more and most degrees of an adjective.
 high -> highyuh (more high and just high)